globules-io/OGX.OS/README.md

 > Navigate to `http://localhost`

 #### Optional Step
-> You can also reduce the app file by doing
+> You can also reduce the app footprint (files) by doing

     ogx pack all
     ogx prepare